2021–22 Bowling Green Falcons men's basketball team

 The 2021–22 Bowling Green Falcons men's basketball team represented Bowling Green State University in the 2021–22 NCAA Division I men's basketball season.
-The Falcons, led by seventh-year head coach Michael Huger, played their home games at the Stroh Center in Bowling Green, Ohio as members of the Mid-American Conference.
+The Falcons, led by seventh-year head coach Michael Huger, played their home games at the Stroh Center in Bowling Green, Ohio as members of the Mid-American Conference (MAC).
+They finished the season 13–18 overall, 6–14 in MAC play, to finish in a tie for ninth place.

 Previous season

-The Falcons finished the 2020–21 season 14-12 overall, 10–8 in MAC play to finish in 6th place in conference.
+The Falcons finished the 2020–21 season 14–12 overall, 10–8 in MAC play, to finish in sixth place in the conference.
 They received an invitation to the CBI where they lost in the quarterfinals to Stetson.